Analysis | If California wanted Trump to worry about it, it should have been a swing state

 Trump, though, hasn’t said much about the fires.
 On Aug.
 20, he resuscitated his bizarre assertions about Californians needing to rake out tens of thousands of acres of woodlands — a suggestion that he clearly sees as more feasible than, say, addressing the warming climate that’s a central factor in the conflagrations.

-Since the beginning of August, Trump has mentioned California 82 times in speeches and tweets, according to data provided to The Post by Factba.se.
+Since the beginning of August, Trump has mentioned California 82 times in speeches and tweets, according to data provided to The Washington Post by Factba.se.
 By comparison, he’s mentioned the 11 states which were closest in the 2016 presidential election 966 times.

 Arizona, Florida, Michigan, North Carolina and Pennsylvania all earned more mentions than California over that period; Wisconsin earned a nearly equal amount.